-- 4. Remove the bulb socket by rotating it counterclockwise, then pulling it out of the lamp assembly. - 5.
+- 4. Remove the bulb socket by turning it counterclockwise and pulling it straight out. - 5.
 Pull the bulb from the socket and push in the new bulb. - 6.
 Install the bulb socket into the lamp assembly by rotating it clockwise. - 7.
 Carefully push the trunk side panel (dark grey, soft wheelhouse side trim panel) back in position to the luggage scuff plate (hard molding). - 8.
-Reinstall the trunk floor carpeting panel.
+Install trunk floor carpeting panel.